epixoip/od6config/README.md

 Hastily developed, but mostly feature-complete.

 ##Install##
-Download the AMD Display Library SDK 6.0 or newer, and extract the archive into the *ADL_SDK* directory.
-Then, issue the typical ``make && sudo make install'' to build and install.
+Option 1:  You can issue the traditional *make && sudo make install*

+Option 2:  You can build a .deb with *debuild -i -us -uc -b*, then *dpkg -i* the archive.

 ##Usage##
 ```